J.D. Business and Entrepreneurial Emphasis Area Requirements

 Ethics Requirement

-In addition to relevant instruction provided in the required Securities Regulation course, each candidate for the Emphasis must attend at least three clock hours of instruction dealing with ethical issues that frequently arise in the business and entrepreneurial law field and that is approved by the Business Emphasis Administrator (defined at the end of this page).
+Each candidate for the Emphasis must attend at least three clock hours of instruction dealing with ethical issues that frequently arise in the business and entrepreneurial law field and that is approved by the Business Emphasis Administrator (defined at the end of this page).

 Advanced Research Requirement

-All students in the program must satisfy an advanced research requirement which provides familiarity with materials and sources frequently consulted by lawyers practicing in the business and entrepreneurial law field.
+All students in the program must satisfy an advanced research requirement that provides familiarity with materials and sources frequently consulted by lawyers practicing in the business and entrepreneurial law field.
 Subject to approval of at least two-thirds of the Emphasis Faculty Advisors, this may entail a separate course, a component of an existing course, a separate lecture, seminar or workshop offering, or demonstrably satisfactory training on advanced research in connection with the Emphasis Writing Requirement.

 Curriculum Requirements